Cost Analysis Guide

 Organizations processing 10,000+ items daily typically see RFID deliver positive ROI within 12-24 months despite higher upfront costs, primarily through 60-80% reduction in labor costs for inventory management.

 This guide provides a comprehensive breakdown of all cost factors to help you make an informed decision based on your specific operational requirements, volume, and strategic objectives.
+For detailed per-unit tag pricing by type and volume tier, see our RFID tag cost guide.
+For the broader capabilities trade-off beyond cost, read the full RFID vs barcode comparison, or for garment-specific pricing and washable formats, see RFID for apparel inventory tracking.

 Tag & Label Cost Comparison

-RFID Tag Pricing by Type
+RFID Tag Pricing Summary

-Passive UHF Label$0.10 - $0.35$0.07 - $0.12Warehouse, logistics
+Passive UHF (inlay/label)$0.05 - $0.35Inventory, retail, logistics

 Barcode Label Pricing